Get methods

 Introduction

-Get methods are special functions in smart contracts that are made for querying specific data from them.
+Get methods are special functions in smart contracts that allow you to query specific data.
 Their execution doesn't cost any fees and happens outside of the blockchain.

 Design patterns for get methods